 The Board of Directors agreed to pursue a Capital Campaign to raise contributions in order to substantially renovate its facilities in Westbrook.
-In 2021 and 2020 funds were being expended as part of the prefunding process and included such items as feasibility studies, fundraising consultants and building schematics considered normal and best practices for undertaking a fundraising campaign of the size and scope envisioned.
 Funds contributed are recorded with donor restrictions and funds are released from restriction when utilized specifically for the Capital Campaign process.
-In 2021 renovations began with expenditures being recorded as fixed assets for projects placed into service and as construction in progress for projects not completed as of December 31, 2021.
+In 2021 renovations began with expenditures being recorded as fixed assets for projects placed into service and as construction in progress for projects not completed as of December 31, 2022 and 2021.